-Section 15.5.
+- Section 15.5.
 Flex Plan.
 The City will offer employees, under the same terms and conditions that are offered from time to time to other City employees, the opportunity to participate in the City's Section 125 Flex Plan.
-The City will continue to offer this program only so long as the program continues to be authorized by the Internal Revenue Service.
+The City will continue to offer this program only so long as the program continues to be authorized by the Internal Revenue Service. - Section 15.6.

-Section 15.6.
 Hearing/Vision Coverage.
-The City will continue to provide hearing and vision care plans in addition to, or as part of, the health insurance plan applicable to full-time City employees.
+The City will continue to provide hearing and vision care plans in addition to, or as part of, the health insurance plan applicable to full-time City employees. - Section 15.7.
+Retiree's Health Insurance.
+Covered officers shall be entitled to any retirement health insurance benefit program offered to any other employee of the City of Lake Forest to the same extent and with the same requirements provided in such program.